 Pain and suffering damages compensate for the physical pain and emotional distress caused by the accident.
 Factors considered in determining these damages include:

-- Severity of Injuries: More severe injuries typically result in higher pain and suffering compensation.
+- Severity of injuries: More severe injuries typically result in higher pain and suffering compensation.

-- Impact on Daily Life: How the injuries affect your ability to perform daily activities and enjoy life.
+- Impact on daily life: How the injuries affect your ability to perform daily activities and enjoy life.

-- Emotional Distress: Anxiety, depression, and other mental health issues stemming from the accident.
+- Emotional distress: Anxiety, depression, and other mental health issues stemming from the accident.

 Loss of Consortium

-- Loss of Companionship: The emotional and physical support provided by a spouse.
+- Loss of companionship: The emotional and physical support provided by a spouse.

-- Loss of Intimacy: The negative impact on marital relations.
+- Loss of intimacy: The negative impact on marital relations.

 Punitive Damages

-Punitive damages may be awarded in cases involving particularly egregious or reckless behavior, such as drunk driving.
+As mentioned above, punitive damages may be awarded in cases involving particularly egregious or reckless behavior, such as drunk driving.
 These damages are intended to punish the wrongdoer and deter similar behavior in the future.
 Punitive damages are awarded in addition to compensatory damages and can significantly increase the total amount of compensation.

 How to Maximize Your Drunk Driving Accident Settlement

 Your health should be your top priority.
 Seek medical attention immediately, even if you feel fine.
 Some injuries may not be apparent right away but can worsen over time.
-Medical records documenting your injuries and treatment are essential for your claim.
+Medical records documenting your injuries and treatment are vital for your claim.

 Gather and Preserve Evidence